-10 Things I Learned While Teaching in Thailand
+10 Things You'll Learn When Teaching in Thailand

 1. I learned how to communicate in very difficult circumstances